mhchoi09/CalculatorApp/README.md

-This is a basic calculator console app using .NET
+This is a basic calculator console app using .NET with Github actions